HR-CMGT/CLE4-phaser-workshop/README.md

 }
 ```

+## Practice

+Give each scene a different background image and text.
+To use your own images, load them in `boot-scene`!
+We will add code to switch between scenes:

+In the boot scene, use `this.scene.start('StartScene')` to go to the startscene when all images are loaded.
+In the `StartScene`, create a button or a generic click handler, which will take the player to the `GameScene`.
+Do the same for the `EndScene`.
+Check if we can switch between scenes now!

 ## Adding a sprite

 You can add a sprite in several ways, but in this workshop we will use `classes` to add new physics sprites.
 First we need a class in the `objects` folder.
 The sprite adds itself to the scene and the physics world in the constructor function.
 Because this is a physics sprite, we can also add velocity.